Berry Curvature Spectroscopy from Bloch Oscillations

 where $\tau$ is the momentum-relaxation time and $f_{\bm k}^0 = n_F(\varepsilon_{\bm k} - \mu)$ with $n_F$ the Fermi function and $\mu$ the chemical potential.
 Because the system has translational symmetry, the occupation function is periodic in momentum space: $f_{\bm k} = \sum_{\bm R} f_{\bm R} e^{i \bm k \cdot \bm R}$ where the sum runs over lattice vectors $\bm R$ with $f_{\bm R} = V_c \int_{\bm k} f_{\bm k} e^{-i\bm k \cdot \bm R}$.
 Plugging this expansion in Eq.\ \eqref{eq:boltzmann} we obtain an ordinary differential equation with the steady-state solution \cite{Mikhailov2017}

 as shown in the Supplemental Material (SM) \cite{sm}.
 The occupation $f_{\bm k}$ is thus given by a weighted sum of displaced Fermi functions where the drift due to the electric field is determined by the accumulated momentum between collisions at time $t-s\tau$ and time $t$.
-The exponential weight $e^{-s}$ reflects the fact that scattering is modeled as a Poisson process in the relaxation-time approximation.
+Here the exponential weight $e^{-s}$ reflects the fact that scattering is modeled as a Poisson process.

 The current in Eq.\ \eqref{eq:current} can be decomposed into two terms as $\bm j(t) = \bm j_\text{Bloch}(t) + \bm j_\text{geom}(t)$ where

 where $V_c$ is the unit cell area and we made use of the expansions of the band dispersion and the Berry curvature, as well as $V_c \int_{\bm k} e^{i \bm k \cdot \bm R} = \delta_{\bm R,\bm 0}$.
 The Bloch current $\bm j_\text{Bloch}$ originates from the band dispersion while the geometric current $\bm j_\text{geom}$ originates from the anomalous velocity due to the Berry curvature in Eq.\ \eqref{eq:eom1}.